-There’s a growing concern – what does Coronavirus or COVID 19 pandemic mean for international students who are hoping to start their schools/colleges this Fall?
-Following information is relevant if you are considering MS in USA, MBA or Bachelor’s in USA.
+There’s a growing concern – what does Coronavirus or COVID 19 pandemic mean for international students who are hoping to study in USA?
+Following information is VERY IMP if you are considering MS in USA, MBA or Bachelor’s in USA.

-Read this detailed post on To Defer or Not to Defer!
+Read our previous analysis post on To Defer or Not to Defer!

 One of the worst outcomes of the covid-19 pandemic is the impact on industries and economy.
 Given the lockdowns and complete fullstop on travel, retail and physical meetups – so many industries are shutting down.
 Even when the lockdown ends, it is going to take sometime for the markets to bounce back and employment figures to catch up.

 What does this mean for Master’s students?
 Read 5 ways coronavirus will impact the job search for MS and MBA students.